Instruments for daydreaming

-The Chromaplane is a unique electromagnetic synthesizer played using pickups.
-It’s a polyphonic analog instrument that emphasizes expression, intuition, and play.
+The Chromaplane and Haloplane are unique electromagnetic synthesizers played using pickups.
+They’re instruments that emphasizes expression, intuition, and play.

 Line drawing of five hands pointing towards a Chromaplane placed on a table.